C141Heaven

 If you don't haven't spend much time on VIMEO they have a wide variety of fantastic videos of all types.
 It easy to waste hours there if you have no sense of time.

-Written & Directed by Nick Ryan
+Written & Directed by Nick Ryan Starring Toby Kebbell and Christian Brassington

 A British fighter pilot pursues the German ace that shot down his friend across sky and country... with murder in mind.
-But he discovers it's not so easy to kill a man when you have to look them in the eye
+But he discovers it's not so easy to kill a man when you have to look them in the eye.

 This was funded by an Irish Film Board scheme called 'Short Cuts' and was shot in November 2007.
 The Budget was €70K, and was used entirely on the live action components of the film - leaving a grand total of ZERO for visual effects!